My main research areas of interest include:

 American Heart Association Conference, Chicago 2014.

-The fourth paper develops a theoretical framework for cost-effectiveness analysis of medical
+The second paper develops a theoretical framework for cost-effectiveness analysis of medical

 innovations challenged by data inadequacy.
 When Markov chains